Follow TV Tropes

 • Hair of Gold, Heart of Gold: Blonde and the most prominent of probably the handful of truly decent people in the series.

-• Hanging Around: In the aptly named mission “Hanging Bonnie MacFarlane”, a number of thugs kidnap her and endeavour to rape her before lynching her.
+• Hanging Around: As mentioned before, Bonnie gets abducted by Williamson's gang.
+In the aptly named mission "Hanging Bonnie MacFarlane", a number of the thugs endeavor to rape her before lynching her.
 Depending on the player’s choice, John either gets in close and cuts the rope with his Bowie knife, or shoots the rope in order to save her life.

-• Nice Girl: One of the friendliest characters that John meets in the game.
+• Nice Girl: She is certainly one of the friendliest characters John meets.

 • Old Maid: Bonnie's 27 and unmarried, which counts for that era.